adonnini/adonnini-trajectory-prediction-transformers-masterContextQ/README.md

 Validation after every epoch has been disabled as it intefered with torchscript execution (when torchscript was enabled).

 ## Notes - Please Read
 i) I am new to Python.
-Please bear in this mind as you will probably find some (many) of the things I did not "professional"
+Please bear in this mind as you will probably find some (many) of the things I did amateurish/beginner.

 ii) ```train-minimum.py``` is (very) messy.
 I have been using it as a sandbox.
 There are many lines which are commented out.
 They are either instructions, notes, or code which I tried and disabled because it did not work, or code I used to test some ideas which I abandoned.
 I am sorry as this will make navigating/understanding train-minimum.py (more) difficult to navigate.